bendikwa/esphome-igrill/README.md

 # esphome-igrill

-ESPHome Custom Component for the iGrill Bluetooth Thermometers This component will let you use a supported ESP32 to read sensor values from IGrill bluetooth thermometers
+ESPHome Custom Component for the iGrill Bluetooth Thermometers This component will let you use a supported ESP32 to read sensor values from IGrill bluetooth thermometers.

 ## Installation